-CCTV monitoring can also be referred to as monitored CCTV, off-site security camera monitoring and 24/7 remote monitoring.
+These types of systems are also referred to as monitored CCTV, off-site security camera monitoring and 24/7 remote monitoring.

-As mentioned at the start of the article, most businesses use CCTV as a deterrent and physical guards to keep an eye over their premises and tackle threats.
+As mentioned at the start of the article, most businesses use CCTV as a deterrent and physical guards to keep an eye on their premises and tackle threats.
 Some businesses don’t require physical guards and use an app to monitor their footage internally.

 Which businesses are most suited to CCTV monitoring?

-To put remote CCTV monitoring in context, businesses operating at a site with a large perimeter, or with significant assets to protect, achieve the most ROI from monitored CCTV.
+To offer some context, businesses operating at a site with a large perimeter, or with significant assets to protect, achieve the most ROI from deploying these systems.

 Therefore, car dealerships, solar farms, warehouses, wind farms and construction sites are all businesses that meet the above criteria.

-A car dealership would use CCTV monitoring to spot and deter security threats such as theft.
+A car dealership would use these solutions to spot and deter security threats such as theft.

-Owners and operators of a warehouse would invest in CCTV monitoring to protect all the goods they store.
+Owners and operators of a warehouse would invest in these systems to protect all the goods they store.

 Construction sites look to protect plant machinery and tools, while operators of solar farms need to protect panels, copper wiring and more.

 By now you may be thinking, what’s the advantage of moving your security offsite?